lustre-labs/lustre/docs/guide/01-quickstart.md

 }
 ```

-If you edited your previous counter app, you'll notice the prorgam no longer
+If you edited your previous counter app, you'll notice the program no longer
 compiles.
 Specifically, the type of our `init` and `update` functions are wrong
 for the new `lustre.application` constructor!